Schrödinger–Newton equation: Overview

-Relation to semiclassical and quantum gravity
+Relation to semi-classical and quantum gravity

 The Schrödinger–Newton equation can be derived under the assumption that gravity remains classical, even at the fundamental level, and that the right way to couple quantum matter to gravity is by means of the semiclassical Einstein equations.
 In this case, a Newtonian gravitational potential term is added to the Schrödinger equation, where the source of this gravitational potential is the expectation value of the mass density operator or mass flux-current.

 In this regard, if gravity is fundamentally classical, the Schrödinger–Newton equation is a fundamental one-particle equation, which can be generalised to the case of many particles (see below).

 If, on the other hand, the gravitational field is quantised, the fundamental Schrödinger equation remains linear.
 The Schrödinger–Newton equation is then only valid as an approximation for the gravitational interaction in systems of a large number of particles and has no effect on the centre of mass.

-It is also suggested that Schrödinger–Newton equation coupled with Unruh radiation could give rise to an interferometric experiment that could test entropic gravity.